tobiasdigital/commerce-cif-commercetools/src/products/README.md

-# CCIF products services for commercetools
+# CIF REST products services for commercetools

 This package contains the actions of the `/products` API endpoints.